-A poll of 102 journalists found that 78 percent of them are troubled by the amount of jeansa, 52 percent admitted that their publication accepts jeansa, and 27 percent said media cannot survive financially without it.
-A media monitoring group reviewed some 4,500 articles from 64 local publications in 8 regions (Donetsk, Luhansk, Kharkiv, Chernivtsi, Odessa, Dnipropetrovsk, Zhytomyr, and Lviv).
-One panelist summed up the findings: "If a citizen buys a local newspaper, he'll hardly learn about his community, how to protect his rights, what changed in the local hospital or neighboring street.
+An IMI poll of 102 journalists found that 78 percent of them are troubled by the amount of jeansa, 52 percent admitted that their publication accepts jeansa, and 27 percent said media cannot survive financially without it.

+IDPO reviewed some 4,500 articles from 64 local publications in 8 regions (Donetsk, Luhansk, Kharkiv, Chernivtsi, Odessa, Dnipropetrovsk, Zhytomyr, and Lviv).
+Yeremenko summed up the findings: "If a citizen buys a local newspaper, he'll hardly learn about his community, how to protect his rights, what changed in the local hospital or neighboring street.
 But he will definitely read what some official said at some ceremony or [that the official] donated money that he previously stole."
-The panelist said regional media provide insufficient coverage of government actions and reforms, and little about the war, veterans, or internally displaced persons.
+She said regional media provide insufficient coverage of government actions and reforms, and little about the war, veterans, or internally displaced persons.

-According to research, commissioned stories are most prevalent in Odessa, Luhansk, and Dnipropetrovsk outlets, notably from the People's Front, Bat'kivschyna, and Freedom parties.
+According to IDPO's research, commissioned stories are most prevalent in Odessa, Luhansk, and Dnipropetrovsk outlets, notably from the People's Front, Bat'kivschyna, and Freedom parties.
 Media in Lviv are generally of higher quality, with less jeansa and more analytical stories and interviews.
-A panelist, editor of a regional investigative reporting group, said most regional online media are of low quality, with outlets often set up by politicians who hire a couple of journalists and frequently repost material directly from Facebook pages.
+Volodymyr Torbich, chief editor of the Rivne Investigative Reporting Agency, said most regional online media are of low quality, with outlets often set up by politicians who hire a couple of journalists and frequently repost material directly from Facebook pages.

-Another panelist said media owners-who disdain such standards in favor of sensationalism that produces higher ratings-erode journalists' commitment to ethical standards by weak self-regulation.
-The main self-regulatory body, was long ineffective, they said, and only recently has begun to regain respect in the industry.
-In 2016, with support from OSCE, a journalism ethics body renewed its statutory documents and elected new leadership, with a widely respected journalist becoming chairman.
+Pankratova said media owners-who disdain such standards in favor of sensationalism that produces higher ratings-erode journalists' commitment to ethical standards by weak self-regulation.
+CJE, the main self-regulatory body, was long ineffective, she said, and only recently has begun to regain respect in the industry.
+In 2016, with support plyuralizm_u_dzhinsi_novini_z_sotsmerezh_ta_potreba_u_mediagramotnosti_mediyni_trendi_2017_roku/.